You may have an interest in the up-and-coming cannabis industry and wonder if a felon can own a dispensary. Let’s take a look at this question.

 Requirements to Own a Dispensary

-There are a number of requirements that must be met in order to run a dispensary.
-While state laws regarding owning a dispensary may vary, the following guidelines generally apply to its owner:
+While state laws regarding owning a dispensary may vary, the following guidelines generally apply to be able to own a dispensary:

-- Must live in a state in which the sale of cannabis is legal
+- Must be located in a state in which the sale of cannabis is legal

 - Must be at least 21 years old